aelnouby/Text-to-Image-Synthesis/README.md

 ## Intoduction

-This is a pytorch implementation of Generative Adversarial Text-to-Image Synthesis paper [1], we train a conditional generative adversarial network, conditioned on text descriptions, to generate images that correspond to the description.
+This is a pytorch implementation of [Generative Adversarial Text-to-Image Synthesis paper](https://arxiv.org/abs/1605.05396), we train a conditional generative adversarial network, conditioned on text descriptions, to generate images that correspond to the description.
 The network architecture is shown below (Image from [1]).
 This architecture is based on DCGAN.

 <figure><img src='images/pipeline.png'></figure>